Panzerschrek/U-00DC-Sprache/source/language_server/README.md

 _LanguageServer_ executable reads messages via _stdin_ and outputs messages via _stdout_.
 For now this is the only way to perform communications with it (no things like sockets or pipes).

-**Work in progress!**

-The Language Server is still in the early stage of the development.
-Thus there are a lot of unfinished code, incorrect behavior, crashes etc.

 #### How to use it